 The Conflicts of Interest Inherent in Elevator Consulting

 Here’s a common scenario we run into as elevator consultants.
-You might cause it a “conflict of interest” problem.
+You might call it a “conflict of interest” problem.
 It goes like this.

 Imagine you’re redoing your kitchen.
 Do you let the general contractor tell you what you should do?
 OR if you’re buying a car.
 Do you allow the car salesman to tell you what you need?